kyma-project/kyma/docs/serverless-v2/08-04-trigger-function-with-event.md

 1. From the drop-down list in the top navigation panel, select the Namespace in which your Application exposes events.

-2. Go to the **Functions [preview]** view at the bottom of the left navigation panel and navigate to your lambda.
+2. Go to the **Functions [preview]** view at the bottom of the left navigation panel and navigate to your function.

-3. Once in the lambda view, select **Add Event Trigger** in the **Event Triggers** section.
+3. Once in the function view, select **Add Event Trigger** in the **Event Triggers** section.

-4. Select the event type and version that you want to use as a trigger for your lambda and select **Add** to confirm changes.
+4. Select the event type and version that you want to use as a trigger for your function and select **Add** to confirm changes.

-The `Event Trigger created successfully` message appears and you will see the trigger available in the **Event Triggers** section in your lambda.
+The `Event Trigger created successfully` message appears and you will see the trigger available in the **Event Triggers** section in your function.

     </details>
 </div>